webandras/static-site-express/README.md

 Also, you can set Content Security Policy (CSP) rules using the `helmet-csp` package.

-Keep in mind that the contact form on the example site only works on Netlify!!
+Keep in mind that the contact form on the example site only works on Netlify!

-### Q&A
+### Issues

 If you have a problem or a question about static-site-express, [open an issue here](https://github.com/SalsaBoy990/static-site-express/issues).

+### Credits

-PS.
-The idea of making a static site generator in Node.js came from this good article by Douglas Matoso: [Build a static site generator in 40 lines with Node.js](https://medium.com/douglas-matoso-english/build-static-site-generator-nodejs-8969ebe34b22).
+The idea of making a static site generator in Node.js came from this good article by Douglas Matoso (not accessible any more): [Build a static site generator in 40 lines with Node.js](https://medium.com/douglas-matoso-english/build-static-site-generator-nodejs-8969ebe34b22).

+This package uses modified code from [**doug2k1/nanogen**](https://github.com/doug2k1/nanogen) (mainly from the `legacy` branch and some ideas from the `master` branch) **Copyright: MIT (c) 2018 Douglas Matoso.**

+### Licence

+MIT licence - Copyright (c) 2022 András Gulácsi.